gitter-badger/horus-2/README.md

 **Horus's goal is to help people filter the truth out of uncertaincy.**

 * Horus is based on the Interplanetary File System (IPFS) and the Ethereum Blockchain.
 This makes it more free and censorship resistant.
-* Horus's mechanics promote unbiased and evidence-based judgment and makes malicious bot frauds useless.
+* Horus's mechanics promote unbiased and evidence-based judgment and attempt to malicious bot frauds useless.